adolan5/BGPDistinct/src/labeling/README.md

 the case of a conflict.
 If they are significantly different, their distinctness will be considered ambiguous, and user intervention will take place.
 This will hopefully limit the number of analyses required by the user.

+## How Much is Too Much?
+With an initial full trial of 11,000 messages, 387 were ambiguous enough to prompt for user intervention.
+Of those, only 6 seemed appropriate to change.
+The issue here is that the BGP data is still somewhat ambiguous when it comes to determining whether or not an arbitrary message fits into a category or group of messages that has been previously captured, even when comparing directly to those captures.
+It seems likely that, at smaller time scales (the aforementioned sample spanned only one minute), that the number of messages sent in propagation is destined to be significantly larger than that of distinct messages.

+In the interest of time, it may be best to simply label data in a more naive fasion for these reasons, where only the first found messages with a distinct `(prefix, mask, destination_as)` composite key are considered to be truly "distinct," while all messages that follow in the time period (assuming a reasonable time period), are considered propagated. best to start